open-afc-project/openafc/uls/README.md

 General format of this script invocation is:

 `$ ./fs_afc.py --server_url $ULS_AFC_URL [PARAMETERS] FS_DATABASE`
-Here `FS_DATABASE` may have path - same as should b eused in AFC Config.
+Here `FS_DATABASE` may have path - same as should be used in AFC Config.

 Parameters are: